blindFS/vim-taskwarrior/README.md

     cd bundle
     git clone https://github.com/farseer90718/vim-taskwarrior

-Then launch vim and run `:help vim-taskwarrior` to verify it was installed.
+Then launch vim and run `:Helptags` then `:help vim-taskwarrior`
+to verify it was installed.

 ----